Do The Facts & Statistics About The Dangers Of Online Dating Suggest That They Should Carry A Health Warning?

-Research suggests that the negative psychological effects of using online dating apps can damage your mental health — but the dating platforms offer no advice within the apps to help users.
+Research statistics suggest that the dangers of using online dating apps are very real, and can damage your mental health — but the Internet dating platforms offer no advice within the apps to help users.
 Is it time for governments to step in?
+By Ben Arogundade.
+November.
+01, 2019.

 ONLINE DATING DAMAGE